-- Online at the school's website
+- Online at (state where)

 - In the school prospectus

 - From the school office

 - Child friendly versions are on display and in welcome packs for new pupils

 This policy is reviewed and evaluated throughout the academic year.
 It is updated annually.

 Roles and Responsibilities